All companies and associations must register beneficial ownership in 2017

 What is beneficial ownership?

 A beneficial owner is someone who ultimately owns or controls a company, association or other type of legal entity.
-In order to build up the beneficial ownership register, almost all companies and associations in Sweden will have to identify who this or these owners are and report the information to us.

 What is the purpose of the register?

 The purpose of the register is to give banks, the Swedish financial intelligence police unit and others access to information about who has significant control of a company.
 We will therefore develop a new e-service to enable information searches in the register.
 The information about beneficial ownership is intended to be a measure in combatting money-laundering and financing terrorism.